gvp-study/FCND-Estimation-CPP/FCND-Estimation-CPP.md

 Up to this point, we have been working with a controller that has been relaxed to work with an estimated state instead of a real state.
 So now, you will see how well your controller performs and de-tune your controller accordingly.

-I replaced all the QuadControl.cpp functions with the code I made for the FCND-Controller-CPP project.
-I confirmed that the pass criterion of < 1m was met as with the original code.

 1. I replaced all the QuadControl.cpp functions with the code I made for the FCND-Controller-CPP project.
 I confirmed that the pass criterion of < 1m was met as with the original code.

 2. I replace almost all of the parameters related to the PID control in`QuadControlParams.txt` with the control parameters I came up with in the last project.

-3. Run scenario `11_GPSUpdate`.
-I changed the following three KpPos parameters to complete the entire simulation cycle with an estimated position error of < 1m.
+3. Ran scenario `11_GPSUpdate`.
+I had to change the following three KpPos parameters to complete the entire simulation cycle with an estimated position error of < 1m.
+All the other PID parameters were copied from the Controls project.

    ```c
    # Position control gains